I was nineteen when

 What began to pull me through was a combination of things: a stubbornness I didn't know I had, a family who loved me through the worst of it without flinching, and a single energy healing session I almost talked myself out of.
 I didn't fully understand what happened in that room.
 I just knew something shifted.
 Not enough to fix everything.
 But enough to keep going.

-That was the first time I understood โ in my body, not just my mind โ that healing could go somewhere therapy couldn't reach.
+That was the first time I understood, in my body and not just my mind, that healing could go somewhere therapy couldn't reach.
 My family had given me a foundation to land on.
 That session gave me a direction to walk.